 Q) WILL PAYING A RESERVATION FEE INCREASE MY STAMP DUTY LIABILITY?

-Current HMRC policy is that the chargeable consideration (monies or monies worth) for a land or property transaction is what has been given (either directly or indirectly) in order to acquire the subject - matter of the transaction, by the purchaser or a person connected with them.
-This includes fees which have to be paid in order to acquire the property.
-This means that whatever the buyer pays, it will form part of the purchase price for the property and it will be included in their liability for stamp duty.
+Current HMRC policy is that the chargeable consideration (monies or monies worth) for a land or property transaction is what has been given (either directly or indirectly) to acquire the subject - matter of the transaction, by the purchaser or a person connected with them.
+This includes fees which must be paid to acquire the property.
+This means that whatever the buyer pays, it will form part of the purchase price for the property, and it will be included in their liability for stamp duty.
 In all circumstances we would recommend discussing this with your chosen Solicitors prior to committing to a bid.

 Q) HOW LONG DOES THE AUCTION LAST?